 - Head, face and neck

 - Mammary glands (breasts)

 - Skin and fur

-Pets can get sunburnt just like people!
-Hairless skin and areas of thin or light-coloured fur are most at risk.
-Sunburn causes skin damage and can lead to certain types of skin cancer.
+Pets can get sunburnt just like people, especially if they are light coloured or have a thin/patchy coat.
+Sunburn is painful, causes skin damage, and can lead to certain types of skin cancer.